DamnWidget/anaconda.developers.docs/architecture/the_anaconda_worker_system.md

 ## The JsonClient

 The JsonClient is just an implementation of the anaconda's `ioloop.Eventhandler` class.
 In the earlier days of the plugin, the client was using the standard library `asyncore` and `asynchat` implementations but they are not much than a toy and Windows support was totally broken.
-As there were no other real options @damnwidget implemented a small and simple I/O event driven socket that uses the widely accesible `select` mechanism to implement an asynchronous TCP socket client that was good enough to support the plugin needs.
+As there were no other real options @damnwidget implemented a small and simple I/O event driven socket that uses the widely accessible `select` mechanism to implement an asynchronous TCP socket client that was good enough to support the plugin needs.

 The anaconda's `ioloop` is a classical asynchronous handler implementation to use it, user code has to implement a handler class that inherits from `ioloop.EventHandler` and implements at least the `handle_read` and `process_message` methods.

-An example of a client immplementation is as follows:
+An example of a client implementation is as follows:

 ```python
 import ioloop